 Create Your Own Strategic Advocacy Plan

 It is important to take the first three steps listed in this toolkit before you engage in any advocacy.
-Your food council or community group should: 1) identify the food system policy and planning issues that you want to address through advocacy, 2) prioritize which issues to work on first, and 3) start networking with the decision makers in your community to build relationships with them.
-Once you have gone through these three steps, it is time to make strategic plans for advocacy for each of your issues.
+Your food council or community group should: 1) identify the food system policy and planning issues that you want to address through advocacy, 2) prioritize which issues to work on first, ideally by developing a policy platform or campaign, and 3) start networking with the decision makers in your community to build relationships with them.
+Once you have gone through these three steps, it is time to make strategic advocacy plans for each of your issues.

 The downloadable “Strategic Advocacy Worksheet” below will walk you through the steps of making an advocacy plan.